 In connection with this offering, the underwriters may engage in transactions that stabilize, maintain or otherwise affect the price of our ordinary shares.
 Specifically, the underwriters may over-allot in connection with this offering by selling more shares than they are obligated to purchase under the underwriting agreement, creating a short position in our shares.
 The short position may be either a covered short position or a naked short position.
 In a covered short position, the number of ordinary shares over-allotted by the underwriters is not greater than the number of shares that they may purchase in the over-allotment option.
-In a naked short position, the number of shares of shares of shares of our ordinary shares, the underwriters may bid for, and purchase, shares in the open market.
+In a naked short position, the number of shares of shares involved is greater than the number of ordinary shares in the over-allotment option.
+To close out a short position or to stabilize the price per share of our ordinary shares, the underwriters may bid for, and purchase, shares in the open market.
 The underwriters may also elect to reduce any short position by exercising all or part of the over-allotment option.
 In determining the source of ordinary shares to close out the short position, the underwriters will consider, among other things, the price of share available for purchase in the open market as compared to the price at which it may purchase shares through the over-allotment option.
 If the underwriters sell more than could be covered by the over-allotment option, a naked short position, the position can only be closed out by buying ordinary shares in the open market.
 A naked short position is more likely to be created if the underwriters are concerned that there could be downward pressure on the price of the ordinary shares in the open market after pricing that could adversely affect investors who purchase in the offering.